rocky-linux/documentation/docs/books/admin_guide/13-softwares.md

 ### Using EPEL

 At this point, once configured, we are ready to install the packages from EPEL.
-To start we can list the packages available in the repository with the command:
+To start, we can list the packages available in the repository with the command:

 ```bash
 dnf --disablerepo="*" --enablerepo="epel" list available